AdobeDocs/experience-manager-64.de-DE/help/forms/using/initiating-document-services-apis-aem.md

 ---
-title: 'Starten Sie Document Services-APIs aus dem AEM-Arbeitsablauf '
+title: Starten Sie Document Services-APIs aus dem AEM-Arbeitsablauf
 seo-title: Initiate Document Services APIs from AEM Workflow
 description: Erfahren Sie, wie Sie AEM Document Services auf DDX aufrufen.
 Siehe auch „Konvertieren von PDF in PDF/A“
 seo-description: Learn how to invoke AEM Document services on DDX or supplied inputs.
 Also see hwo to convert PDF to PDF/A